BytePhoenixCoding/BlockchainTokenSniper/README.md

 * BSCTokenSniper v1.4 Beta is available, please check the telegram link for a link to the testing group where you can find the file.

+* v1.3 and earlier versions are now abandoned in favour of v1.4.
+The code isn't available on github yet and more testing still needs to be done but it is mostly reliable.

+* Please be aware of this scammer on telegram: @bangyobsc and this group https://t.me/BSCTokensniperofficial - this is a scam and not in any way affiliated with this project.
+Please leave the group if you have joined and report him.
+The genuine telegram link is further down in the description.
+Thanks.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request